17 Mar Be Benevolent

 Benevolence is widely praised – from parents telling children to share their toys to saints preaching the Golden Rule – because it has so many benefits:

-- Benevolence toward oneself is needed to fulfill our three fundamental needs: to avoid harms, approach rewards, and attach to others.
+- Benevolence toward oneself is needed to fulfill our three fundamental needs: to avoid harm, approach rewards, and attach to others.
 When these needs are met, your brain shifts into its Responsive mode, in which the body repairs and refuels itself, you feel peaceful, happy, and loving.

 - Benevolence toward others reduces quarrels, builds trust, and is the best-odds strategy to get good treatment in return.